anuditverma/anuditverma.github.io/_posts/2017-07-14-fix-location-could-not-be-display-input-output-error-in-ubuntu.md

 <center><img src="/img/io-error.jpg"></center>

 <center><h3>First of all you need to know why this is happening ?</h3></center>
-* If you are having a dual boot machine with Windows and Ubuntu and your are frequently switching between operating systems (that's not a problem at all) but you might not be shutting down Windows properly or there is a power cut while shutting down or you forced it to shut down, then your partition might get corrupted.
+* If you are having a dual boot machine with Windows and Ubuntu and you are frequently switching between operating systems (that's not a problem at all) but you might not be shutting down Windows properly or there is a power cut while shutting down or you forced it to shut down, then your partition might get corrupted.

 <div class="ads">
 <script type="text/javascript">